arm61/pylj/docs/source/viewers.md

 A viewer is a grid of panes.
 A pane draws one quantity into one matplotlib axes and has two methods: `setup(ax, simulation)` creates the line and labels once, and `update(ax, simulation)` pushes the current state of the simulation into that line.
 A pane whose curve can be averaged sets `keeps_history = True` and overrides `average(ax)`; the radial distribution function pane is the model to copy.
 The panes that exist are `CellPane`, `EnergyPane`, `TemperaturePane`, `PressurePane`, `MSDPane`, `RDFPane`, `ScatteringPane`, `MaxwellBoltzmannPane` and `CustomPane`.

 Panes that plot a quantity against time read it from the sample arrays on the simulation, which `sample()` fills.
 Each call records the current step in `samples.step`, so a loop may sample as often or as rarely as it likes.
 A molecular dynamics pane plots against `samples.step` times the timestep; a Monte Carlo pane plots against the step, since a Monte Carlo simulation has no timestep.
-The radial distribution function pane shows its distance axis in metres.
+The panes label their axes in the units the book uses: Angstrom, picoseconds, kelvin, joules and newtons per metre.

 ## Building your own viewer